farbod2015/javascript/How Git Works.md

 // output for the first commit

 [master (root-commit) c3c8b07] First Commit!
- Committer: Doe <john.doe@example.com>
-Your name and email address were configured automatically based on your username and hostname.
-Please check that they are accurate.
-You can suppress this message by setting them explicitly:

-    git config --global user.name "Your Name"
-    git config --global user.email you@example.com

-After doing this, you may fix the identity used for this commit with:

-    git commit --amend --reset-author

  3 files changed, 2 insertions(+)
  create mode 100644 menu.txt
  create mode 100644 recipes/README.txt